 She highlights two other program graduates who now sell their wares at the shop: Travis Billy of the Squamish Nation, who produces a wide range of Salish wool weaving — including wall hangings, head bands, bracelets and purses — and Lil’wat Nation member Redmond Andrews, who creates carvings and cedar baskets.

 Andrews recently apprenticed with the acclaimed Salish artist Ed Archie NoiseCat, who was invited by the centre earlier this year to celebrate his lifetime achievements.
-(See above for an example of NoiseCat’s work, which is currently for sale at the centre.)

 The 24-year-old apprentice says he was happy for the experience with NoiseCat because he had originally learned to carve from his dad, who passed away in 2010.
 “I inherited my father’s knives and I’ve been teaching myself ever since,” says Andrews.
 “I’m planning to do art for the rest of my life.
 I love that you can create something from your own thoughts, your own mind, your own spirit.”